-To the second point, some drivers will avoid certain areas.
-But most will not.
+To the second point, some drivers will avoid certain areas, but most will not.
 Personally, I have never avoided an area.
 We drivers are in cars, and I feel safe in my car.
 I can only speak for myself, but I will do my pick-ups and drop-offs based on my daily revenue and time goals and not based on which parts of town feel safer than others.
 The only color I care about is green!

 More Independence For Drivers

-Uber told us that they are attempting to provide drivers with more flexibility.
-This new information certainly achieves this goal.
-Just this past weekend, I was at the end of my shift and I got a ride from San Francisco to Vacaville (approximately 90 minutes out of town).
+Before this information was privy to drivers, I was at the end of my shift and I got a ride from San Francisco to Vacaville (approximately 90 minutes out of town).
 The people were so nice that I could not kick them out of my car.

 This feature would have saved me that ride and all that lost revenue.
 Plus, there’s a very good chance another driver would have taken that ride (potentially someone who lives in Vacaville!) and been happier to do so.

-Bravo Uber.
 Be safe out there.